morgoe/yogaruka/home.md

 h1: Exceptional strength and flexibility for everyday movers
 subtitle: >-
   The best of yoga, pilates and functional movement fused into challenging yet accessible classes.
-Located in Alexandria, Russell Lea, and online.
+Located at 289 Lyons Road, Russell Lea.
 published: true
 ---